CloudyUnity/ScholsVault2025/Info.md

 	Systems          | 3 Qs     | 2 hrs | 22.5%

 "Broadly based on your first three semesters"
-	Aka it's possible to get asked questions you've not seen in the course like multithreading Takes place between 9-13th January 2025
+	Aka it's possible to get asked questions you've not seen in the course like multithreading or Maths 3 II Takes place between 9-13th January 2025

 You need to apply for two online forms, once in September, another in November